keshavgarg616/ConceptAI/Readme.md

 **ConceptAI** is an AI-powered chatbot web app that helps users learn and organize programming concepts across various languages.
 With an Angular frontend and Node.js + Express backend, ConceptAI integrates Google's Gemini API to deliver individualized, context-aware assistance on each concept you add.

-Whether you're learning Python, JavaScript, Java, or any other language, ConceptAI provides a structured space to define concepts and receive smart, AI-generated guidance — like having a personal tutor for every coding idea.
+Whether you're learning Python, JavaScript, Java, or any other language, ConceptAI provides a structured space to define concepts and receive smart, AI-generated guidance, like having a personal tutor for every coding idea.

 ---